 ACK Acknowledgment of communication.
-Active Channel A channel that has traffic on it.
+Active Channel ŭ .
+A channel that has traffic on it.
 Analog Signal An RF signal that has a continuous nature rather than a pulsed or discrete nature.
 ASTRO 25 Trunking Motorola standard for wireless digital trunked communications.
 ASTRO Conventional Motorola standard for wireless analog or digital conventional communications.
 Call Alert A page received by your radio, along with an audible tone.
 Carrier Squelch Feature that responds to the presence of an RF carrier by opening or unmuting (turning on) a receiver's audio circuit.
 A squelch circuit silences the radio when no signal is being received so that the user does not have to listen to noise.
 Central Controller A software controlled, computer-driven device that receives and generates data for the trunked radios assigned to it.
 It monitors and directs the operations of the trunked repeaters.
 Channel A group of characteristics such as transmit/ receive frequency pairs, radio parameters, and encryption encoding.
 Control Channel In a trunking system, one of the channels that is used to provide a continuous, two-way/data communications path between the central controller and all radios on the system.
 Conventional Typically refers to radio-to-radio communications, sometimes through a repeater.
 (See Trunking.)

-District Date of the A time of real and annual and a little to the time Digital Private Line (DPL) A type of coded squelch using data bursts.
-Similar to PL except a digital code is used , instead of a tone.
+Cursor A visual tracking marker (a blinking line) that indicates a location on the display.
+Digital Private Line (DPL) A type of coded squelch using data bursts.
+Similar to PL except a digital code is used instead of a tone.
 Digital Signal An RF signal that has a pulsed, or discrete nature, rather than a continuous nature.
 Dispatcher An individual who has radio system management duties.
 Dynamic Regrouping A feature that allows the dispatcher to temporarily reassign selected radios to a single special channel so they can communicate with each other.
 Failsoft A feature that allows communications to take place even though the central controller has failed.
 Each trunked repeater in the system will transmit a data word informing every radio that the system has gone into failsoft.
 FCC Federal Communications Commission.
 Hang Up Disconnect.
+Home Display The first display information after the radio completes its self test.
+LCD Liquid Crystal Display.
 LED Light-emitting diode.
 Monitor Check channel activity by pressing the Monitor button.
 If the channel is clear, you will hear static.
 If the channel is in use, you will hear conversation.
 It also serves as a way to check the volume level of the radio, as the radio will "open the squelch" when pressing the monitor button.

 Network Access Code Network Access Code (NAC) operates on digital channels to reduce voice channel interference between adjacent systems and sites.
 NiCd Nickel Cadmium.
 NiMH Nickel Metal Hydride.
 Non-tactical/Revert The user will talk on a preprogrammed emergency channel.
 The emergency alarm is sent on this same channel.
-Page A one-way alert, with audio messages.
+Page A one-way alert, with audio and/or display messages.
 Personality A set of unique features specific to a radio.
 Preprogrammed A feature that has been assigned in advance by a qualified technician.
 Private (Conversation) Call Allows you to respond to a private conversation call from another radio user in the group.
 Private Line (PL) A sub-audible tone that is transmitted such that only receivers decoding this tone will hear the message.
 Programmable A radio control that can have a radio feature assigned to it.
 PTT Push-To-Talk - the PTT button engages the transmitter and puts the radio in transmit (send) operation when pressed.
 Radio Frequency (RF) The part of the general frequency spectrum between the audio and infrared light regions (about 10 kHz to10,000,000 MHz).
-Repeater A conventional radio feature, where you talk through a receive/transmit facility (repeater), that re-transmits received signals in order to improve communications range and coverage.
-Selective Switch Any digital P25 traffic having the correct Network Access Code and the correct talkgroup.